GObject Subclassing

 The signal above can be connected to with an optional "detail" appended to the signal name.
 In that case, the handler will only be run if the emission detail matches the handler detail.

-Since the RUN_LAST flag is used, the object handler will run after a user handler connected with GObject.Object.connect(), but before a user handler connected with GObject.Object.connect_after().
+Since the RUN_LAST flag is used, the default handler will run after a user handler connected with GObject.Object.connect(), but before a user handler connected with GObject.Object.connect_after().

 /* Expected output: